 - These tortillas roll out very easily and don’t tend to stick to the rolling pin.
 Just keep a bit of flour sprinkled on the breadboard or your silicone mat under the dough.

-- Roll it into a thin 8 to 10 inch circle and place it on your griddle.
+- Press or roll it into a thin 8 to 10 inch circle and place it on your griddle.

 - Start your next dough ‘golf ball’ while keeping an eye on the griddle.